Shop our Big Takeover store for back issues, t-shirts & CDs

 In the clubs, he’s DJed hundreds of punk and indie rock gigs in Manhattan going back to 1979, including the ‘80s-infamous weekly “Rock Hotel” punk rock series.
 He also is the drummer and occasional vocalist for recently reunited early ‘90s shoegaze-dreampop band Springhouse (three albums, two on Caroline Records), having also drummed for early ‘80s punks Even Worse (one album), ’00s post-punk group Last Burning Embers (one album), and a mid’80s touring lineup of Los Angeles’s SST-signed Leaving Trains (one album).

-Jack lives in Park Slope, Brooklyn with his wife Mary and his two-year-old son Jim.
+Jack lives in Park Slope, Brooklyn with his wife Mary and his son Jim.